danbev/learning-cpp/README.md

     std::string s{"bajja"};

 How does the compiler interpret this?
-What is std::string actually?
+What is `std::string` actually?
-I believe it is a template in /usr/include/c++/4.2.1/bits/stringfwd.h:
+I believe it is a template in `/usr/include/c++/4.2.1/bits/stringfwd.h`:

     typedef basic_string<char> string;